 \subsection{Problem definition}

-The signals acquired by the PSG during a night are represented as a sequence of 30-seconds epochs of signal in $\mathbb{R}^{C \times L}$. $C$ is the number of channels of the PSG and $L = 30 \times f_s$ the number of points in the epoch. $f_s$ is the sampling frequency of the PSG signals.
-We assume that $f_s$ is the same for every signal.
-This is rarely the case, but our preprocessing includes resampling each signal to the same frequency.
-Each epoch is labeled with one of the five sleep stages represented with a one-hot encoding representation in $(0,1)^5$.
+We represented the signals acquired by the PSG during a night as a sequence of 30-second epochs in $\mathbb{R}^{C \times L}$. $C$ is the number of channels of the PSG, and $L = 30 \times f_s$ the number of points in the epoch. $f_s$ is the sampling frequency of the PSG signal.
+We assumed that $f_s$ was the same for every signal because our preprocessing included resampling each signal to the same frequency.
+We labeled each epoch with one of the five sleep stages, which were subsequently converted using one-hot encoding in $(0,1)^5$.

-We define a dataset $\mathcal{D}$ as a set of $N$ scored PSG nights from different subjects, recorded in the same conditions.
-Particularly, the number of channels $C_\mathcal{D}$ and the segment length $L_\mathcal{D}$ is fixed within the dataset $\mathcal{D}$.
+We defined a dataset $\mathcal{D}$ as a set of $N$ scored PSG nights from different subjects recorded in the same conditions.
+Notably, the number of channels $C_\mathcal{D}$ and the segment length $L_\mathcal{D}$ was the same for every record within the dataset $\mathcal{D}$.

-The problem will be predicting the sleep stages of every night from a dataset $\mathcal{D}_{target}$ using a trainable deep learning model and a set of several datasets sources $D_{sources} = \{\mathcal{D}_{1}, \mathcal{D}_{2}, ..\}$.
-To do so we will benchmark our model using three learning settings (Figure \ref{figure:learning_type}): \begin{enumerate} \item Direct Transfer (DT): the model is trained using the $D_{sources}$ and evaluated on $\mathcal{D}_{target}$.
-This is the most interesting approach since no data from $\mathcal{D}_{target}$ are seen during training. \item Learning from scratch (LFS): the model is trained and evaluated on the dataset $\mathcal{D}_{target}$ in a leave-one-out fashion.
-This is the typical approach used in most automatic sleep stage classification systems \cite{SeqSleepNet} \cite{supratak2017deepsleepnet} \cite{guillot2019dreem}. \item Finetuning (FT): this is a mix of both previous approaches.
-The model is first trained using the $D_{sources}$ as is the Direct Transfer approach.
-Then, the model is trained and evaluated on the $\mathcal{D}_{target}$ dataset in a leave-one-out fashion as in the LFS setting. \end{enumerate}
+The problem was predicting the sleep stages of every night from a dataset $\mathcal{D}_{target}$ using a trainable deep learning model and a set of several source datasets $D_{sources} = \{\mathcal{D}_{1}, \mathcal{D}_{2}, ..\}$.
+To do so, we benchmarked our model using three learning settings (Figure \ref{figure:learning_type}): \begin{enumerate} \item Direct Transfer (DT): we trained the model using the $D_{sources}$ and evaluated on $\mathcal{D}_{target}$.
+This is the most interesting approach since we did not use any data from $\mathcal{D}_{target}$ during training. \item Learning from scratch (LFS): we trained and evaluated the model on the dataset $\mathcal{D}_{target}$ in a k-folds fashion.
+Most automatic sleep stage classification systems use this approach \cite{SeqSleepNet} \cite{supratak2017deepsleepnet} \cite{guillot2019dreem}.
+We split the data subject-wise to avoid data leakage: when several nights were available for one subject, they were assigned to the same fold. \item Finetuning (FT): this is a mix of both previous approaches.
+We first trained the model using the $D_{sources}$ as in the DT approach.
+We then trained and evaluated the model on the $\mathcal{D}_{target}$ dataset in a k-folds fashion similar to the LFS setting. \end{enumerate}